Skip to the main content.

 Let My Vaccine Lawyer Fight for You

-At My Vaccine Lawyer, we have helped thousands of clients recover over $120 million in settlements and verdicts.
-We take care of the entire VICP claim process at no cost to you, our attorney fees are paid by the program.
+At My Vaccine Lawyer, we focus exclusively on vaccine injury claims and have helped thousands of clients recover more than $120 million in settlements and awards.
+We handle every step of the VICP claims process on your behalf—and you pay nothing out of pocket.
+Attorney fees and costs are paid separately by the program, regardless of the outcome.

 Why work with us?